 Wound healing mechanism/process here is the natural process the skin goes through to heal itself when a wound occurs.
-It’s a natural bodily reaction to derma (tissue) wound and it involves a complex interplay among several cells types such as cytokines, fibroblasts, keratinocytes, macrophages, neutrophils, platelets, endothelial cells, myofibroblast, etc. 1, 2, 3, 4.
+It’s a natural bodily reaction to derma (tissue) wound and it involves a complex interplay among several cell types such as cytokines, fibroblasts, keratinocytes, macrophages, neutrophils, platelets, endothelial cells, myofibroblast, etc. 1, 2, 3, 4.

 Ever wondered how those small cuts you get on your skin get healed without you paying attention to them or applying anything on them?
 That’s the work of the body’s natural wound healing mechanism/process.

-Wound Healing and The Human Skin
+The Human Skin

 The human skin has three (3) layers: